Prashant-17-11/PetSocialNetwork/README.md

 The firs thing we'll need to change is isLoading.
 It shouldn't always be true - it should only be true when this.state.userData === null.
 Updata isLoading to reflect that.

+## Task 5

+Let's start by displaying the user's name.

+Inside of render(), create a new variable called name.

+If isLoading is true, set name to a sample value, such as 'Loading...'.
+Otherwise, set name to this.state.userData.name.

+Finally, replace "Name goes here" with {name}.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).